MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iinterruptsync-registerserviceroutine.md

 ## -returns

 <code>RegisterServiceRoutine</code> returns STATUS_SUCCESS if the call was successful.
 Otherwise, the method returns an appropriate error code.

 ## -remarks

 This method adds the specified routine to the synchronization object's list of ISRs.
-When an interrupt occurs, the routine at the head of the list is called first, and the routine at the tail is called last.</p>
+When an interrupt occurs, the routine at the head of the list is called first, and the routine at the tail is called last.